 But with calibration, it could look a whole lot better…

-What Do Greyscale Solutions Offer?
+What Do We Offer?

-We will then tweak and tune many of the advanced settings on your TV or projector to allow you to experience films and television shows the way the directors intended.
+Using reference test patterns, we will then tweak and tune many of the advanced settings on your TV or projector to allow you to experience films and television shows the way the directors intended.
 Our experience means that we are usually in and out of the house in a few hours – which allows you to start being mesmerised by your new and improved visual experience immediately.

-Is It Worth It?
+Is It Worth Paying for TV Calibration?

-To be quite honest, that depends on the TV you have.
+That depends on the TV you have.

 We can only work with the technology available to us.
 If you have a low quality or budget TV that only cost around £500, then it is probably not worth the investment.
-We could make your TV look better, but the quality of the device would limit the potential for improvement – and your money would honestly be better spent saving for a higher quality TV.
+We could make your TV look better, but the quality of the device would limit the potential for improvement – and your money would be better spent saving for a higher quality TV.